Hugo Iltis: Life and work

-A socialist, Iltis spent much of his time from 1930-1938 combating the racist biology (eugenics) of the Nazis.
+A socialist, Iltis spent much of his time from 1930 to 1938 combating the racist biology (eugenics) of the Nazis.
 He was a key organizer and host of the 1932 Brno congress of the World League for Sexual Reform.

 With the help of Franz Boas and Albert Einstein and the Emergency Committee in Aid of Displaced Foreign Scholars, the Iltis family received a United States visa in the fall of 1938.
 Hugo left Czechoslovakia in December 1938 on the last plane out and traveled to England to lecture.
 His wife Anni Iltis and their two boys left behind their life in Brno and joined him in January 1939 in France following a harrowing train ride through Germany and France.
 They sailed for the U.S. from the port Cherbourg on the passenger ship RMS Aquitania.

 Initially, he taught for 5 weeks at the International School, run by Peter Ray Ogden.
 Following a chance meeting with Dean Edward Alvey in the grocery store, he was offered a professorship in biology at Mary Washington College in Fredericksburg, Virginia, where he taught for approximately 12 years.
 He was also the founder and curator of the Mendel Museum of Genetics, now housed at the University of Illinois Archives.
 He died at Fredericksburg on June 22, 1952.
 His younger son was the plant morphologist and taxonomist Hugh Iltis.
 His elder son was the entomologist Fred Iltis.

 Later in life, to his great surprise, he learned from his wife's sister Lisi Liebscher that his wife Anni Iltis was a distant cousin of Gregor Mendel.

 He was a fellow in the A.A.A.S., a member of the Genetics Society of America, the American Genetics Association, the Virginia Academy of Science, and the American Association of University Professors.

 He was listed in: Köpfe Europas, Wer Ist's?, Who Knows What?, and American Men of Science.

 Archives of his work are stored in the University of Wisconsin Library Special Collections.